 - …and the list goes on…

-The publishing house is the overarching title (or name) that encompasses the smaller-scale imprints (specific for genres).
+The publishing house is the overarching title (or name) that encompasses the smaller-scale imprints (specific for genres or audiences).
 With that in mind, let’s get into the history and background of imprints.

 The Big Five (now the Big Four with Penguin Random House’s acquisition of Simon & Schuster) publishing houses started around the turn of the 20th century.
-At this point, many factors began to shift:
+At that time, many factors began to shift:

 - Publishing houses merged